TejasSutar9/Data_Structures/C++/LinkedList/README.md

-# Linked List in C
+# Linked List in C++

-This folder contains implementations of different types of linked lists in C.
+This folder contains implementations of different types of linked lists in C++.

 ## Programs Included
 - Singly Linear Linked List